JAVASCRIPT NUMBER

 3. Other Number System

-There exist other number systems apart from decimal number system like binary, octal, hexadecimal, etc.
+There exist other number systems apart from decimal number systems like binary, octal, hexadecimal, etc.

 hexadecimal numbers are widely used in the hex color system.